ravendraksingh/HRMS-Backend/MULTI_TENANT_DESIGN.md

 ## Overview

-This document explains the multi-tenant database design strategy implemented for the EMS Backend system, which supports multiple organizations in a single database instance.
+This document explains the multi-tenant database design strategy implemented for the HRMS Backend (Human Resource Management System - Backend) system, which supports multiple organizations in a single database instance.

 ## Design Strategy: Shared Database, Shared Schema